Topl/daml-on-topl/spec/modules/assets.md

 #### `AssetBalanceResponse`

 The asset balance response models the answer to a balance request.
+It has the following fields as keys:
+`requestor`, `address`, `assetCode`.
+Since there can only be one response at a time for a given address, requestor and asset, we provide an archive choice to allow the user to query the balance from another contract.

 **Module:** Topl.Asset